If the pandemic has seen you spend the majority of the year fretting about your ATAR score while learning from home, this article is for you.

 No ATAR, no worries

-Prefer not to let your ATAR lock you out of your dream course?
-Through Open Universities Australia (OUA), you don’t need amazing results to get into uni.
+Prefer not to let the pandemic's impact lock you out of your dream course?
+Through Open Universities Australia (OUA), you don’t need amazing results to get into uni in 2022.

 A number of subjects available through OUA have no entry requirements.
 Start with one of these, and you may be able to enter into the degree of your choice.
 Better yet, you can choose from a range of leading Australian universities.